cleverlight/lightenna/_posts/blog/2019-08-05-set-up-terraform-with-Azure.md

 ## Terraform on
 Now that you're set up to provision resources in Azure, you should be able to run `terraform apply` on the next tutorial as part of [DevOps-Workstream](https://github.com/lightenna/devops-workstream).

+If you'd like to see all the [previous and future installments of this tutorial](/tech/remprov), they're available under the `remprov` tag.

 ## Get your team coding
 If you'd like to help your Operations team move to infrastructure-as-code, please [get in touch](/contact) to find out how Lightenna consulting could accelerate your Cloud journey.